 1. a Will

-2. a POA for Health Care, and
+2. a Power of Attorney for Health Care, and

 3. a POA for Property and Finance

 Preparing a will is not a complicated process.
 You can find sample wills on the internet or in the Wisconsin state statutes.
 However, when creating a will, you must be careful that the will addresses your particular financial and family situation.
-Most basic wills found on the internet are "one size fits all" and therefore will not address all of your personal distribution requirements.
+Most basic

 When you become involved in the process of writing a will, it may become evident that establishing a trust or several trusts will benefit your estate plan.
 Depending upon the size of your estate in Milwaukee County, a trust may help you avoid or reduce inheritance tax also known as death taxes.
-There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust and a special needs trust to name a few.
-The trust can serve the goal of asset protection in some instances.
-Most estate planning attorneys are trust attorneys as well and can provide advice to you as to whether a irrevocable trust is a desirable option for you.
-Once the trust is established, you can transfer assets to the trust and also create a trust account.
-Your estate trust will be based upon a trust agreement drafted by your lawyer.
+There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust

 After you are deceased, your Will must be put through probate.
 You may ask: What is probate?
 The probate process involves a probate court with a judge who makes sure that your wishes for the distribution of your assets after your death as set forth in your Will are followed by your personal representative applying probate law.
-A probate lawyer, who can be the same attorney who created your estate plan, can help the personal representative probate a will.
+A probate attorney, who can be the same lawyer who created your estate plan, can help the personal representative probate a will.
 This probate process includes the distribution of the assets, filing of any required tax returns, transfer of probate real estate in Milwaukee County, transfer of personal property such as automobiles, boats, etc., payment of your creditor bills and distribution of specific bequests set out in your last will.
 This probate process is the reason you should create a will.
-Making a will prevents the situation where the distribution of your assets will be through the succession standards set out in the state statutes in the event you die without a will.
+Making a will prevents the situation where the distribution of your assets will be through the succession standards set out in the state statutes in the event you die intestate.

 Those statutes may not provide for the distribution of your assets in the names that you desire.
 Therefore, preparing a will is essential to having your assets inherited by the family members, persons or charities you prefer.
 Will writing may be simple or complicated depending upon your own family and personal situation.
-You should engage an estate planning lawyer and when the time comes your family should engage a probate lawyer to help with the entire process for your own piece of mind.
+You should engage an estate planning attorney and when the time comes your family should engage a probate attorney to help with the entire process for your own piece of mind.

 In short, if you live in Milwaukee County, WI you should think about having a will.